Ranks and Curriculum

 Hínog

-Hínog (ripe; red) is the final of five graded apprenticeship ranks, and is awarded to the student who is able to seamlessly blend the system's Abierta Opénsa (open consonants) and Serrada Opénsa (closed consonants) with the Palabúlak (4 vowels) in complex Lákot (mixed non-consecutive) multi-strike sequences while moving in multiple directions; incorporating Pang-Ágaw (disarms) into Depénsa (defences).
+Hínog (ripe; red) is the final of five graded apprenticeship ranks.
+The Hínog should focus their attention on seamlessly blending the system's Abierta Opénsa (open consonants) and Serrada Opénsa (closed consonants) with the Palabúlak (4 vowels) in complex Lákot (mixed non-consecutive) multi-strike sequences while moving in multiple directions.
+They should also focus on defending with Sagáng (blocks), Palápaw (parries), and Paíway (Evasions) in response to random attacks, incorporating Pang-Ágaw (disarms) and being able to switch from Opénsa (attack) to Depénsa (defence) as needed.

 -